codingMustache/codingMustache/README.md

 ## Joke of the Day

-You can't run through a camp site.
-You can only ran, because it's past tents.
+What's large, grey, and doesn't matter?
+An irrelephant.

 ## Daily Trivia

-What does CPU stand for?
+What port does HTTP run on?
- 1. Central Process Unit
+ 1. 53
- 2. Computer Personal Unit
+ 2. 443
- 3. Central Processing Unit
+ 3. 23
- 4. Central Processor Unit
+ 4. 80

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  80
 </details>